Resources

 Equipment

-Assistive Technology Australia (previously, Independent Living Centre NSW) is a leading information, education, and advisory centre for Assistive Technology and the Built Environment.
-They provide impartial advice, information and leadership that builds capacity.
-Link: at-aust.org/
+Assistive Technology Australia (previously, Independent Living Centre NSW) is a leading information, education, and advisory centre for Assistive Technology They provide impartial advice, information and leadership that builds capacity.

 Arjo